socialcohesionresearch/socialcohesionresearch.github.io/2016-07-06-Re-engAge-Brexit-the-Young-and-the-Old.md

     <td>2</td>
   </tr>
 </table>
-<p>So we decided to look into social media to investigate further.
+<p>So we decided to look at social media data to investigate further.
 Using <a href="http://www.crimsonhexagon.com/" target="_blank">Crimson Hexagon</a>, we analysed 297,474,704 tweets, Facebook and Tumblr posts, blogs and forums originating from the UK in June 2016.
-This social media research approach affords us an intimate and uniquely honest view of the entire online conversation from public sources.</p>
+This social media research approach affords us an intimate and uniquely honest view of the entire online conversation published on public platforms.</p>
 <p style="text-align: center;" ><img src="images/blog-images/Caputo-tweet.png"></p>
 <p style="text-align: center;" ><img src="images/blog-images/shukat-tweet.png"></p>
 <h3>The Old vs The Young?</h3>